YangLing0818/YangLing0818.github.io/_pages/about.md

 # Research Summary
-My goal is to build powerful generative models or AI systems capable of **understanding, generating, reasoning, interacting and optimizing** across diverse modalities and scenarios.
+My goal is to build general-purpose AI systems capable of **reasoning, simulating, interacting and optimizing** across diverse modalities and scenarios.
 <!--
 <img width="856" height="357" alt="image" src="https://github.com/user-attachments/assets/b15cc2b3-c6a8-41a7-a943-30b3171ac5a4" />
 -->